For more information about special education issues, please call the Education and Disability Rights Project (EDRP) at (516) 292-8100.

 What help is available for students who are behind?

 Students in grades 3-8 at risk of not achieving English Language Arts, Mathematics, Social Studies, and/or Science standards are entitled to Academic Intervention Services (A.I.S.).
-In 2020-21 school districts are not required to conduct the usual two-step identification process to determine A.I.S. eligibility.
-See 8 N.Y.C.R.R. §100.2(ee)(2)(ii)(f).
-Read on for information about compensatory services for students with disabilities who fell behind because of the school closures during the 2019-2020 school year.
+Schools may, but are not required to, conduct the two-step identification process to determine A.I.S. eligibility for the 2021-22 school year due to the limited administration of State assessments in the 2020-21 school year as a result of the State of emergency declared by the Governor for the COVID-19 crisis.
 Families concerned that their students have not been appropriately evaluated for intervention services should contact Nassau Suffolk Law Services for additional guidance.

 What are the options for special education students who cannot learn well in a virtual environment?

 N.Y.S.
 Department of Education instructed districts to prioritize in-person services for high-needs students with disabilities whenever possible.

 Districts must also determine how special education programs and services will be delivered to meet the needs of students with disabilities in both remote learning and in-person instructional models.

 Will Committee on Special Education (“C.S.E.”) meetings be held if schools are not open for in-person instruction?